davidrmiller/biosim4/tests/README.md

 ### How biosim4 sources parameters

 If no config file is specified, biosim4 uses the default parameters listed in biosim4.ini.
-Additionally, in the absence of the biosim4.ini config file, biosim4 will revert to hardcoded parameters that correspond to the values in defined in biosim4.ini.
+Additionally, in the absence of the biosim4.ini config file, biosim4 will revert to hardcoded parameters that correspond to the values defined in biosim4.ini.

 When using testapp.py you can specify only the few parameters that differ from the default parameters defined in biosim4.ini.
 See the sample _microtest_ in ./configs/testapp.ini for an example.